So let's talk about Vladimir Guerrero.

 I'm hugely biased here, because I loved him as a Expo.
 The biggest thing I remember about him is that he was the best bad pitch hitter I've ever seen.
 He could hit the ball if it was an inch off the ground or a pitch two feet off the outside corner or a pitch over his head.
 He was fun to watch.
 I remember him hitting a pitch that bounced.
 He was pretty hard to pitch to, he could hit anything.

-He had very quick hands, and could wait a long time to decide to swing at a pitch.
+He had very quick hands, and could wait longer to decide to swing at a pitch.
 Even with his willingness to swing at anything, he did take his fair share of walks and he didn't strikeout all that much.
 He never had a 100 strikeout season.